rajath-optit/GuardKnight_Dhristi/README.md

 ---------------
 # command to run application:
-## while signing up if stuch then wait for 4-5 second and then go back and login using saved password and username.[backend bug]
+## while signing up if stuch then wait for 4-5 second and then go back and login using saved password and username.[backend bug] [fierbase store username , password and few more info and lets you login]

 1. npm run build

 2 .Deploy to Firebase